aafulei/sublime-assorted-plugins/README.md

-# Adapted (Sublime Text) Plugins
+# Sublime Assorted Plugins

-Sublime Text plugins that I adapted for own use.
+An assorted collection of Sublime Text plugins.
+Some of them I adapted from others.
+Some of them I wrote.